 I salute Terri and Jerry for their difference.
 I admire these women because at their core they know who they are.
-They are both aligned with their truth.
-I celebrate their self-respect, their self-love, their wholeness and most of all I love their determination and bravery to fly in the face of expectation and the crushing pressure to conform.
+Both are aligned with their truth.
+I celebrate their self-respect, their self-love, their wholeness but most of all I love their determination and bravery to fly in the face of expectation and the crushing pressure to conform.

 Healing Sessions – Double Bay Sydney – 0408 420211